alexlangev/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 _Feel free to use the powers of Google here, but please provide link(s) to your source(s)_

-Screenreaders are tools available on most operating systems to help navigate website for people with certain disabilities.
+Screenreaders are tools available on most operating systems that help to help navigate websites for people with certain disabilities.

 ## Q3 - For each of the following cases, which tags will be needed?